dakom/wasm-app-boilerplate/README.md

 ### Ui State vs. DOM state

+The following really applies everywhere, but it's only necessary to show it in terms of UI and it can then be extrapolated for WebGL, audio, etc.:

+**The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
+Either use a locally cached copy or get it from the element.**

-Within all the renderers, `state` must be considered only synchronously!
-Specifically - there's no guarantee that the state seen at the time of a render is the same as the state seen when an async callback fires, or even that it exists at all at that point!
+In other words, `state` must be considered only synchronously!
+There's no guarantee that the state seen at the time of a render is the same as the state seen when an async callback fires, or even that it exists at all at that point!

-Additionally, it's valid to set an element's attribute without affecting its property, and an element maybe updated by user interaction before the latest state is flushed.
+Additionally, the html spec allows setting an element's attribute without affecting its property, and an element may be updated by user interaction before the latest state is flushed.

 These are all _good_ things since it means the ui is more responsive and it avoids data-race conditions by making it more explicit where values come from.
 I wish there were a way to enforce this on a compiler level in JS but I don't see how - so it requires knowing the usage pattern explained here:

-**The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
-Either use a locally cached copy or get it from the element.**

-A locally cached copy is an _explicit_ choice, and valid, though often not the right one as far as DOM elements are concerned.
+A locally cached copy is an _explicit_ choice, and valid, though often not the right one as far as DOM elements are concerned... it's usually better to use the event itself if that's the intended target.

 Consider the following example...
 Assume that when this was rendered, `ui_state.textInput` was "hello world" and that the user pressed the "!" key causing an update: